Reefer Trailer Cost: New vs Used Prices & Total Cost of Ownership

 Consistent reefer load volume

 The ROI on a reefer trailer depends on keeping it loaded with temperature-controlled freight.
-Our dispatchers focus on maintaining high reefer utilization, finding backhaul reefer loads when possible and only running dry as a last resort.
+Our dispatchers focus on maintaining high reefer utilization, finding backhaul reefer loads on the strongest reefer lanes and only running dry as a last resort.
+New to refrigerated freight?
+Start with our guide on how to haul reefer loads.

 Rate optimization to cover reefer costs